Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 6/20/2021 (Day 51)

+- 👩‍💻 Zomg actual progress on the React authentication/database front today 🎉 I spent what felt like forever trying to figure out how to use Firebase Auth and Firestore, but I finally got auth implemented and have 1 of my data structures using the database. _cue happy dance_

 ## 6/19/2021 (Day 50)

 - Halfway through!
 My brain was mostly like nahhh after driving today, but I did start researching authentication and database options for React.
 Should I go with Firebase?
 AWS Amplify?
 Serverless?
 Trying to figure it out!